Prenuptial and Postnuptial Agreements Attorney Beverly Hills & Los Angeles

 A prenuptial agreement is a legal contract detailing the assets and debts each party has before entering the marriage.
 It establishes the property rights of each party should the marriage terminate in divorce or if one spouse dies before the other.

-In California, prenuptial agreements are not legally binding unless they contain a full and fair disclosure of assets.
+In California, prenuptial agreements are not legally binding unless they contain full and fair disclosure of assets.
 If an agreement is not prepared correctly, it will not hold up in court.
-When necessary, our firm will consult with financial experts to discover hidden assets of the other spouse to protect the interests of a client before execution of the prenuptial agreement.
+When necessary, our firm will consult with financial experts to discover hidden assets of the other spouse to protect the interests of a client before the execution of the prenuptial agreement.

 A prenuptial agreement can address issues such as property division and alimony.
 Spousal support and alimony provisions in pre or postnuptial agreements can provide for non-modifiability in the event of divorce; provisions that a court may not require, and in many instances do not place, in orders concerning alimony and spousal support.
 However, an agreement fixing or waiving child support is invalid to the extent they derogate from the parents’ statutory child support obligation.
 Child custody issues in pre and postnuptial agreements are not binding.